1005 N. Marion St.

 Penalties for Grand Theft in Florida

 Most crimes for grand theft involve the theft of property valued at $750 or more.
-The degree and punishment of grand theft increase based on the value of the stolen property including:
+The degree and punishment of grand theft increase based on the value of the stolen property, including:

-• $750 or more, but less than $5,000, it is grand theft of the third degree and a Level 2 third degree felony under Sections 812.014(2)(c)1. and 921.0022(3)(b), F.S.;
+• $750 or more, but less than $5,000 – grand theft of the third degree and a Level 2 third degree felony under Sections 812.014(2)(c)1. and 921.0022(3)(b), F.S.;

-• $5,000 or more, but less than $10,000, it is grand theft of the third degree and a Level 3 third degree felony under Sections 812.014(2)(c)2. and 921.0022(3)(c), F.S.;
+• $5,000 or more, but less than $10,000 – grand theft of the third degree and a Level 3 third degree felony under Sections 812.014(2)(c)2. and 921.0022(3)(c), F.S.;

-• $10,000 or more, but less than $20,000, it is grand theft of the third degree and a Level 4 third degree felony under Sections 812.014(2)(c)3. and 921.0022(3)(d), F.S.;
+• $10,000 or more, but less than $20,000 – grand theft of the third degree and a Level 4 third degree felony under Sections 812.014(2)(c)3. and 921.0022(3)(d), F.S.;

-• $20,000 or more, but less than $100,000, it is grand theft of the second degree and a Level 6 second degree felony under Sections 812.014(2)(b)1. and 921.0022(3)(f), F.S.; and
+• $20,000 or more, but less than $100,000 – grand theft of the second degree and a Level 6 second degree felony under Sections 812.014(2)(b)1. and 921.0022(3)(f), F.S.; and

-• $100,000 or more, it is grand theft of the first degree and a Level 7 first degree felony under Sections 812.014(2)(a)1. and 921.0022(3)(g), F.S.
+• $100,000 or more – grand theft of the first degree and a Level 7 first degree felony under Sections 812.014(2)(a)1. and 921.0022(3)(g), F.S.

-Additionally, s.
-812.014(2)(d), F.S., provides that theft of property valued at $100 or more, but less than $750, is grand theft of the third degree punishable by not more than 5 years in state prison and a fine not exceeding $5,000 as explained in Sections 775.082 and 775.083, F.S.
-But see ss.
-775.082(10) and 921.00241, F.S. (prison diversion).
+Additionally, Section 812.014(2)(d), F.S., provides that theft of property valued at $100 or more, but less than $750, is grand theft of the third degree punishable by not more than five (5) years in state prison and a fine not exceeding $5,000 as explained in Sections 775.082 and 775.083, F.S.

-Grand theft penalties under Section 812.014(2)(c)4.-13., are more severe than petit theft penalties.
+Grand theft penalties under Section 812.014(2)(c)4.-13 are more severe than petit theft penalties.
 The enhanced penalties are triggered by the theft of an item listed in the statute, such as a fire extinguisher, regardless of the value of that listed item.
 For example, other crimes for grand theft based on the type of property stolen include:

-• grand theft in which a motor vehicle is used as an instrumentality in committing the theft (s.
-812.014(2)(a)3.a., F.S.);
+• grand theft in which a motor vehicle is used as an instrumentality in committing the theft (Section 812.014(2)(a)3.a., F.S.);

 • theft of a semitrailer deployed by a law enforcement officer; and

-• theft of cargo, emergency medical equipment, and law enforcement equipment in a specified property value range (s.
-812.014(2)(a)1. and 2., (2)(b)2., 3., and 4., F.S.).
+• theft of cargo, emergency medical equipment, and law enforcement equipment in a specified property value range (Section 812.014(2)(a)1. and 2., (2)(b)2., 3., and 4., F.S.).

-If the property was taken from a dwelling or its unenclosed curtilage, then the offense is classified as a Level 2 third degree felony as explained in Section 921.0022(3)(b), F.S.
+If the property was taken from a dwelling or its unenclosed curtilage, the offense is classified as a Level 2 third degree felony as explained in Section 921.0022(3)(b), F.S.

-The penalties for grand theft are also subject to enhancement if the crime was committed after a declaration of an emergency and facilitated by the emergency and during a riot or an aggravated riot (s.
-812.014(2)(b) and (c), F.S.).
+The penalties for grand theft are also subject to enhancement if the crime was committed after a declaration of an emergency and facilitated by the emergency and during a riot or an aggravated riot (Section 812.014(2)(b) and (c), F.S.).

 Additional Resources